Early attachement and dramatherapy, Athen's conference 2012

 My encounter with Anna was very teachful in terms of attachment issues because this kind of client comes to work hard with our own way to enter into relationship, try the strengh of our self, our limits and our capacity to give the other a space to experience freedom of being.
 It is when trust and safety appears in the therapeutic space that the level of stress reaches the good level for learning and creativity to occur.
 Mediated through the cortisol hormones, the brain can be reorganised , new synapses and even new neurons can appear.
 Cozolino has been working on the effect of the emotional environment to enhance new learning: psychotherapy is a “corrective emotional experience when new emotional memory recorded”.
 However the non direct approach that dramatherapy permits helps to not overwhelm the client with too many emotions or direct memories of difficult situations: too much stress inhibits learning.

-free floating memory that can be reactivated by many unrelevant triggers.
+Many client may have experienced repeated distressing events (like separations, pathological relationships, situations of negative valence) or some ponctual events overwhelming their capaciyy to withstand (trauma).
+When the event cannot be treated by the emotional and cognitive systems at the time it happens (to young or too fragile in terms of psychological abilities; or an event that cannot be accepted by a human conscious), the information cannot be treated by the hippocampal memory system that usually records this event in its context.
+It therefore becomes a free floating memory that can be reactivated by many unrelevant triggers.
 Clients like Anna are living in a state of hypervigilance and constantly reacting as if the danger was near: agitation, defenses, high emotional state.
 Our work as a therapist is to help the client create new and more positive associations and memories on events that the client is going through (being in a relationship, being under the eye of another, going outside).
 Mooli Lahad has been working on assessing the different ways a person is able to respond to a traumatic event (coping modes) so that we, as therapists, rely on functional areas.
 The purpose is for the client to be secure in the type of interaction and communication we propose .
 Anna needed me to be physically and emotionally interacting with her (playing together in clay ).
 Our flexibility of mind, imagination and body is a necessary ability to be able to follow the client on the theme he wants to work on but also through the medium he feels good with.
 The dramatherapist needs to feel at ease with the dramatic material he proposes so that a real relationship can be emerge.
 This is a “right brain to right brain connection, implicit non verbal affect laden communication while at the same time a left brain to left brain connection to co-create a coherent narrative” (Allan Shore).
 Therapy is allowing integration of all aspects of the person (reassociation)

 With these clients that have experienced previous relationships where their own feelings and thoughts were poorly respected and therefore had trouble developing, attunement is a basic factor for healing.
 Siegel explains that attunement to the patient alters the self-regulatory integrative fibers of the brain.
 It is through the close attention the therapist gives the patient, that the patient can start give attention to himself, his own feelings, behaviours, and thoughts.
 Attunement is a participating to the attachement process “The therapist feels the feeling, not merely understands them conceptually, the whole self vibrated like a tuning force to every quiver in the client's being without, however, losing the basic emotional stability that the client needed to help regulate his or her runaway emotions”.
 Anna, from the vey beginning of our encounters was asking “why I was looking at her like that?”, and “what was I writing about her?”, asking “why I should come to see her when I had my own kids”, then when we were playing together she was not asking anymore...!